 - 18. Motor End Cap: This provides access to your saw's motor's Brush Caps/Carbon brushes, in the event they need to be inspected or replaced. - 19.
 Carrying Handle: Use this to transport your saw.
-Make sure the Slide Lock Lever and Saw Head Lock Pin are engaged before transporting. - 20.
-Saw Head Lock Pin: This allows the saw head to be locked into the full down position, for transportation. - 21.
+Make sure the Slide Lock Lever and Head Lock Pin are engaged before transporting. - 20.
+Head Lock Pin: This allows the saw head to be locked into the full down position, for transportation. - 21.
 Bevel Detent Latch (2): This latch engages/ disengages the bevel detent pin which allows the bevel angle to be locked into one of the detent positions. - 22.
 Mounting Holes (4): Enables you to securely mount the tool to a stable surface. - 23.
 Miter Scale and Indicator: These indicate the current blade miter position and are adjustable; This allows for fine calibration of the blade alignment. - 24.
 Miter Detent Override Button: This button holds the miter detent into the unlocked position which allows free movement of the miter arm without holding the miter detent lock/unlock button. - 25.
 Miter Lock Knob: This knob locks the blade miter angle securely into place.
 ALWAYS lock before making any cuts. - 26.
 Bevel Lock/Unlock Handle: This handle locks the blade bevel angle securely into place.
 ALWAYS lock before making any cuts. - 27.
-Support Extension (2): These act as table extensions to help support longer work pieces. - 28.
-Miter Detent Lock/Unlock Button: This button allows you to release the miter arm from the positive stops and freely rotate the miter arm/work table. - 29.
-Glide Adjustment: This adjust the friction for the front to back saw head siding movement. - 30.
+Miter Detent Lock/Unlock Button: This button allows you to release the miter arm from the positive stops and freely rotate the miter arm/work table. - 28.
+Support Extension (2): These act as table extensions to help support longer work pieces. - 29.
+Glide Adjustment: This adjust the friction for the front to back, saw head siding movement. - 30.
 Baseboard Position Notch: This notch, when engaged, allows this saw to operate like a chop saw.
-This eliminates the sliding ability, but still allows a precise, stable cut. - 31.
+This eliminates the sliding ability, but still allows the but still allows a precise, stable cut. - 31.
 Slide Lock Lever: This allows the saw head to be locked into the fully retracted position, for transportation. - 32.
 E-Brake (Not Shown): This brake will slow your blade down quickly when the power switch is disengaged (release hand from power switch).